-The company's subsidiaries did not pay a dividend in the year (2020: £59.0m), reflecting the impact of Covid on their results and in light of the uncertain outlook for the recovery in aviation.
+The company's subsidiaries did not pay a dividend in the year (2021: £nil), reflecting the impact of Covid on Strategic report NATS Limited their results and in light of the uncertain outlook for the recovery in aviation.

 The financial position is explained in the balance sheet on page 14.
-At 31 March 2021 the company had net assets of £250.5m (2020: £259.9m).
-The company's principal assets are its investments in subsidiaries; amounts receivable from subsidiaries for the recharge of services provided; cash balances and its share of the company's defined benefit pension scheme deficit measured in accordance with IAS 19.
+At 31 March 2022 the company had net assets of £261.4m (2021: £250.5m).
+The company's principal assets are its investments in subsidiaries; amounts receivable from subsidiaries for the recharge of services provided; cash balances and its share of the company's defined benefit pension scheme surplus measured in accordance with IAS 19.
 Its principal liabilities include staff-related costs relating to the NATS group's all-employee share scheme, holiday pay provisions, payroll taxes and social security costs; and the remaining liabilities for redundancies and staff relocation.

-The company provides a defined benefit pension scheme to employees as explained in note 23.
-The Trustees' last formal valuation at 31 December 2017 reported a funding deficit of £270.4m.
-The company paid normal and deficit repair contributions totalling £0.8m in the year.
-The company expects to make contributions of £0.5m during the year ending 31 March 2022.
-The Trustees are conducting a formal valuation at 31 December 2020, the outcome of which is not yet known.
+The company provides a defined benefit pension scheme to employees as explained in note 21.
+The Trustees' last formal valuation at 31 December 2020 reported a funding deficit of £171.9m.
+The company paid normal and deficit repair contributions totalling £0.7m in the year.
+The company expects to make contributions of £0.7m during the year ending 31 March 2023.